trinodb/trino/presto-docs/src/main/sphinx/security/salesforce.rst

 Salesforce Authentication
 =========================

-Presto can be configured to enable frontend password authentication over HTTPS for clients, such as the CLI, or the JDBC and ODBC drivers.
-The username and password (or password and `security token <#security-token>`__ concatenation) are validated by having the Presto coordinator perform a login to Salesforce.
+Trino can be configured to enable frontend password authentication over HTTPS for clients, such as the CLI, or the JDBC and ODBC drivers.
+The username and password (or password and `security token <#security-token>`__ concatenation) are validated by having the Trino coordinator perform a login to Salesforce.

-This allows you to enable users to authenticate to Presto via their Salesforce basic credentials.
+This allows you to enable users to authenticate to Trino via their Salesforce basic credentials.
 This can also be used to secure the :ref:`Web UI <web-ui-authentication>`.

 .. note::

     This is *not* a Salesforce connector, and does not allow users to query Salesforce data.
-It's simply a means by which users can authenticate to Presto, similar to :doc:`ldap` or :doc:`password-file`.
+It's simply a means by which users can authenticate to Trino, similar to :doc:`ldap` or :doc:`password-file`.

 Salesforce Authenticator Configuration